rebahama/quiz-game-javascript/README.md

 * After clicking the green button type: "python3 -m http.server" to run the terminal in "bash".
 * Click on "open browser" to view the page.

-Webste link is here: [QuizIT](https://rebahama.github.io/quiz-game-javascript/).
+Website link is here: [QuizIT](https://rebahama.github.io/quiz-game-javascript/).

 # Credits
 ## Content